Grants & Funding Support (CIP)

 After the review, applicants should:

-Visit the CIP/AAP page on the Columbia Basin Trust website to access more information and the 2020 ONLINE Project Application Form.
-Please note, the online application is a new process and applicants are encouraged to carefully read through the Application Guide and the Application Worksheet.
+Visit the CIP/AAP page on the Columbia Basin Trust website to access more information and the 2020 Online Project Application Form.
+Please note, with regard to the online application, applicants are encouraged to carefully read through the Application Guide and the Application Worksheet.

 - Provide a 1 to 2-page attachment to the CIP/AAP Project Application Form that illustrates how the proposed project aligns with City of Nelson sustainability strategies, goals and objectives.

 - Supply written support from other community organizations if possible.

-- Submit application directly to the RDCK, via the NEW ONLINE APPLICATION system (not to the City of Nelson).
+- Submit application directly to the RDCK, via the ONLINE APPLICATION system (not to the City of Nelson).